Helen Keller: Portrayals

 An anime movie called The Story of Helen Keller: Angel of Love and Light was made in 1981.
 In 1984, Keller's life story was made into a TV movie called The Miracle Continues.
 This film, a semi-sequel to The Miracle Worker, recounts her college years and her early adult life.
 None of the early movies hint at the social activism that would become the hallmark of Keller's later life, although a Disney version produced in 2000 states in the credits that she became an activist for social equality.

-The Bollywood movie Black (2005) was largely based on Keller's story, from her childhood to her graduation.
+The Bollywood movie Black (2005) was largely based on Keller's story from her childhood to her graduation.

-A documentary called Shining Soul: Helen Keller's Spiritual Life and Legacy was produced by the Swedenborg Foundation in the same year.
-The film focuses on the role played by Emanuel Swedenborg's spiritual theology in her life and how it inspired Keller's triumph over her triple disabilities of blindness, deafness and a severe speech impediment.
+A documentary called Shining Soul: Helen Keller's Spiritual Life and Legacy was produced by the Swedenborg Foundation in 2005.
+The film focuses on the role played by Emanuel Swedenborg's spiritual theology in her life and how it inspired Keller's triumph over her triple disabilities of blindness, deafness, and a severe speech impediment.
 On March 6, 2008, the New England Historic Genealogical Society announced that a staff member had discovered a rare 1888 photograph showing Helen and Anne, which, although previously published, had escaped widespread attention.
 Depicting Helen holding one of her many dolls, it is believed to be the earliest surviving photograph of Anne Sullivan Macy.

-Video footage showing Helen Keller learning to mimic speech sounds also exists.
+Video footage showing Keller speaking also exists.

-A biography of Helen Keller was written by the German Jewish author Hildegard Johanna Kaeser.
+A biography of Keller was written by the German Jewish author H. J. Kaeser.